kali/lackr/README.md

 The need for Lackr emerged from the organic — but rationale — way Fotonauts stack has evolved over a few years.
 This is the edifying tale of our long way towards modern architecture and good web performance.

-Once uppon a time, something like 2008, there was a Ruby on Rails application, a relational database and demanding data and application specification.
+Once upon a time, something like 2008, there was a Ruby on Rails application, a relational database and demanding data and application specification.
 We were dealing mostly with hierarchical photo albums, each page containing an ordered photo collection, children pages, and links of various types to other albums and pages of other albums.